GabrieleRisso/SMSgpt/README.md

 #### Tested on Arch-linux and Google Pixel 6 with Andorid 13

 ## How it work

-Android Debug Bridge aka "adb" connection is created, either wired or wireless, from comupter to phone. smsgpt listen for new incoming messages on the phone, check the body of the last message and query chatgpt.
+Android Debug Bridge aka "adb" connection is created, either wired or wireless, from computer to phone. smsgpt listen for new incoming messages on the phone, checks the body of the last message and queries ChatGPT.
-The new message is then sent as a reply to the "asking" phone number.
+The new message is then sent as a reply to the client phone number.

 ## How to setup
 #### PC: